moriyoshi/s3-sftp-proxy/README.md

 * `-bind`

 	Specifies the local address and port to listen on.
 This overrides the value of `bind` in the configuration file.
-If it is not present in the configuration file either, it defauls to `:10022`.
+If it is not present in the configuration file either, it defaults to `:10022`.

 * `-config`